 Top tip – Not all ships have a promenade deck, (i.e. P&O Cruises Britannia doesn’t).
 If this is important to you make sure you check the ship deck plan before you book your cruise.

 Unmissable Cruise Experiences: No. 7 – Last Formal Dinner & the Chef’s Parade

 Formal dinners are a huge part of the cruising way of life.
 My favourite dinner onboard has always been the last formal night when it’s traditional for the chef’s and kitchen staff to take a tour through the main dining areas.
 I always get quite choked up to be honest as the crew work so hard to produce the endless meals and buffets during a cruise and they always look so proud when they receive a standing ovation from all of the (well-fed!) passengers.

 Top tip – Make sure you have your camera to hand and ask your servers to sign your souvenir menus, it will make their day and it will be a lovely keepsake of your cruise for years to come.

 Unmissable Cruise Experiences: No.8 – Chocoholics Buffet

-Last but certainly not least as its one of my absolute favourite experiences when cruising… the chocoholics buffet.
+Last but certainly not least as its one of my sons absolute favourite experiences when cruising… the chocoholics buffet.
 There will be trays upon trays of the most delicious looking chocolate puddings you have ever seen and there will often be a chocolate fountain too for dipping in fresh fruit!
 This right here may just be the reason why many passengers put on so much weight during a cruise… it’s SO worth it though!

-All images copyright Lisa at Travel Loving Family
+Article and all images copyright Lisa at Travel Loving Family

 PIN FOR LATER